James-Montgomery/python_project_template/README.md

 ### Running the unit tests

 We use the pytest framework for unit testing.
+Test preset args are defined in `pytest.ini`.

 ```
-pytest -vvl -s -n 4 --cov project_name --disable-pytest-warnings
+pytest
 ```

 ### Running the style tests